 Ownership of containers entails greater risk than management of containers for container investors.
 As we increase the number of containers in our owned fleet, we will increase our exposure to financing costs, changes in per diem rates, re-leasing risk, changes in utilization rates, lessee defaults, repositioning costs, storage expenses, impairment charges and changes in sales price upon disposition of containers.
 The number of containers in our owned fleet fluctuates over time as we purchase new containers, sell containers into the secondary resale market, and acquire other fleets.
 As part of our strategy, we are focused on increasing the number of owned containers in our fleet and we therefore expect our ownership risk to increase correspondingly.
-In 2009 and 2008, we paid \$146.3 million and \$319.3 million, respectively, to purchase containers for our owned fleet.
+In 2010, 2009 and 2008, we paid \$419.0 million, \$142.9 million, and \$319.3 million, respectively, to purchase containers for our owned fleet.
 We believe we will be able to find container investors to purchase the desired portion of the new containers that we want to manage.
-If we are unable to locate container investors to purchase these containers ourselves and operate them as part of our owned fleet.
+If we are unable to locate container investors to purchase these containers, we may purchase the containers ourselves and operate them as part of our owned fleet.